UKPLab/CARE/README.md

 ```
 make dev
 ```
+Note: This is the easiest way for development at the frontend with support by vite, where updates will pushed immediately to the website on any change.
+If you want to build the frontend first, you have to `make dev-build`.
+If you want to only restart the backend for development and use the already builded version of the frontend, you can use `make dev-backend`, but then you have to make sure you build the frontend first with `make build-frontend`.

 6. Visit localhost:3001 in your browser.
 You should see a login page.
 Login via guest and access the default document to start annotating.